Book now for

 At Sounds Like This we’re on a mission to empower parents and early years’ educators with the tools and skills to bring music making back into every day learning.
 Scientific research shows that music education has the potential for far greater impact than ‘just’ creating lovely music.
 When done with insight and understanding it can positively change brains, now and for a lifetime.

-Learn much more about music making and childhood brain development with
+Learn much more about music making and childhood brain development with the

-The Sounds Like This Blog and Podcast
+Sounds Like This Blog and Podcast.

 You already know that babies’ and children’s brains are constantly changing and growing.
 But did you know, that when you sing, dance and make music with little ones you create an environment where their brain health, play, sense of curiosity, and insightful risk-taking are cherished, nurtured, and encouraged?